Lawrence Township, Mercer County, New Jersey: Public schools

-Lawrence High School with 1,167 students in grades 9-12.
+Lawrence High School with 1,167 students in grades 9–12.

 Eighth grade students from all of Mercer County are eligible to apply to attend the high school programs offered by the Mercer County Technical Schools, a county-wide vocational school district that offers full-time career and technical education at its Health Sciences Academy, STEM Academy and Academy of Culinary Arts, with no tuition charged to students for attendance.

 Private schools

-Lawrence Township is home to two Catholic schools operated by the Diocese of Trenton: Notre Dame High School is a coeducational, Roman Catholic, college preparatory school for students in grades 9–12 and Saint Ann School, which was opened in 1964 andd serves students in preK-3 through eighth grade.
+Lawrence Township is home to two Catholic schools operated by the Diocese of Trenton: Notre Dame High School is a coeducational, Roman Catholic, college preparatory school for students in grades 9–12 and Saint Ann School, which was opened in 1964 and serves students in preK-3 through eighth grade.

 Lawrenceville is home to the Lawrenceville School, a coeducational, independent boarding school for ninth through twelfth grades, founded in 1810, making it one of the nation's oldest boarding prep schools.

 Princeton Junior School is a private, co-educational school for students in grades K–6, now located on a 7 acres site at 3270 Lawrenceville Road in Lawrence Township.
 The school was founded in 1983 in a church basement in Princeton.